Gayakapriya: Structure and Lakshana

 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Dhavalambari, which is the 49th melakarta.

 Asampurna Melakarta

 Geyahejjujji is the 13th Melakarta in the original list compiled by Venkatamakhin.
 The notes used in the scale are the same, but the ascending scale is different and vakra (zig-zag usage of notes in phrases of the scale).
 It is an shadava-sampurna raga (6 notes in ascending scale, while full 7 are used in descending scale).

-Janya rāgams

-Gayakapriya has a few minor janya rāgams (derived scales) associated with it, of which Kalagada is heard occasionally in concerts.
-See List of janya rāgams to see all the rāgams associated with Gayakapriya.

-Compositions

-Here are a few common compositions sung in concerts, set to Gayakapriya.